-In Breeding plumage: belly rufous with no or little barring, and dark bill slightly upturned.
+In breeding plumage: belly rufous with no or little barring, upperparts dark, and bill slightly upturned, dark with paler base.

-In Non-breeding plumage: back gray with streaking, upturned bill bicolored, and long supercilium extending back past eye.
+In non-breeding plumage: breast finely streaked grey, belly whitish, back grey with streaking, bill bicoloured with pink base, and long supercilium extending back past eye.

-In Juvenile plumage: back patterned with white and gray, upturned bill bicolored, and long supercilium extending back past eye.
+In juvenile plumage: breast pale buff-grey, back patterned with white and buffy-grey, upturned bill bicoloured, and long supercilium extending back past eye.

-Migration most active March-April (south to north), and August-October (north to south).
+Migration most active March to early June (south to north), and August-October (north to south).
 Seen regularly en route through the Baltic Sea, North Sea, and Atlantic coasts.
 Rare to find any distance inland.

 Winters to southern Africa and Australasia.
 Immature birds (one year old) often remain in the wintering range for their entire first summer.

 Juvenile L. l. lapponica Photo by I4ani Brignogan Plage, Brittany, France, September 2008